stated-tech/Grants-Program/applications/root.md

 The preferundum pallet development has begun, we need to continue it with the proxy logic.
 Then, we will create a full interface that will interact with the pallets, the proxies, the IPFS storage.

 >By pushing in exactly the opposite direction to form creation and data standardisation, we inspire more originality and opportunity, designing in a more humane way… appreciating that what works for some, will not work for all.

+If we can drive forward more **nuanced and interactive decision making**, that leads to more imaginative proposals that enable us to **share financial value and credit more fairly across a group** with delegations, we can then begin to see this whole process as the pre-formation process for **talent sourcing** and the setup of fluid and optimistic **on-chain organisational structures** like [shokunin’s patronage proxies](https://patronage.shokunin.network/).

 ### Root Design